inko-lang/website/source/about.html.md

 1. Gradual typing, allowing you to choose between the safety of static typing and the flexibility of dynamic typing.

+By combining these features, we hope to provide a programming language that allows one to write concurrent object-oriented programs, without the headaches.

+## Inspiration

 Inko draws inspiration from many other languages, such as: Smalltalk, Self, Ruby, Erlang, and Rust.
 Some of Inko's features are borrowed from these languages.
 For example, the concurrency model is heavily inspired by Erlang, and the use of message passing for `if` and the likes is taken from Smalltalk.

-By combining all this, we hope to provide a programming language that allows one to write concurrent object-oriented programs, without the headaches.
+## Getting started

+Interested in getting started with Inko?
+First make sure to [install Inko](/install), then head over to the [documentation](/documentation) to find out more.